 As noted above, contracts with customers often include promises to deliver multiple products and services.
 Determining whether these products and services represent distinct performance obligations may require significant judgment.
 In addition, the determination of the stand-alone selling price for distinct performance obligations may also require judgment and estimates.
 As the Company does not have a significant history of generating revenue, management uses judgement, based on customer specific contracts and comparable sales, to determine the appropriate stand-alone selling value for each performance obligation.
 In addition, certain of these performance obligations have a term of more than one year and thus the identification and stand-alone selling price of the individual performance obligations impacts the timing of revenue recognition.
-A change in the stand-alone selling price allocated to each performance obligation could materially impact the revenue recognized in the individual performance obligations could materially impact the revenue recognized in the current and future periods and the contract asset and liability balance at period-end.
+A change in the stand-alone selling price allocated to each performance obligation could materially impact the revenue recognized in the current and future periods and the contract asset and liability balance at period-end.